seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 Whoever said "consistency is the hobgoblin of little minds" never had to work in a multi-million line codebase.
 Counterintuitively, it is a tool of the practitioner, rather than a fetish of the theoretician.

+Consistency is how you can do massive code reviews and not trip over every line (such reviews _do_ happen: sorry idealists).

 Consistency enables quick and dirty regexes when you can't rely on types to find usages.

-Consistency is how you can do massive code reviews and not trip over every line (such reviews _do_ happen: sorry idealists).

-Consistency is why I can use inconsistency to draw attention where necessary.
+Consistency is why I can use inconsistency to draw attention to unavoiably peculiar code.

 Consistency is how I stay sane.